MezoFoundation/constitution/README.md

 Citizens/Organizations can not own private property.

-When a citizen moves sectors the Mezonos associated with that sector do not move with the citizen.
-The Mezonos are then redistributed among the citizens of the sector.
+When a citizen moves sectors the Mezonos allocated to that citizen based on the sector they were in do not move with the citizen to their new holon.

 When a citizen moves sectors the resources associated with that sector do not move with the citizen, resources are then returned to the resource pool.